Kodrillar/Kodrillar/README.md

 I'm David, and I enjoy making things better on a technical and product level.
-I’m currently working on [Intola,](https://github.com/Kodrillar/Intola) a mobile application for seamless shopping, delivering and donating to people in need. <a href='https://www.kodrillar.com/'>Visit my blog</a> to see what I've written on technology.
+I’m currently working on [Beelpaq,](https://github.com/Kodrillar/Intola) a fast and secure mobile app for seamless bill payments. <a href='https://www.kodrillar.com/'>Visit my blog</a> to see what I've written on technology.

 ### Connect with me:
 [![Gmail](https://img.shields.io/badge/-GMAIL-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:davidipadeola@kodrillar.com)